GreenhouseCI/blog.greenhouseci.com/_posts/2015-02-11-appium-support.md

 Previously you could not disable tests for **iOS** and we ran them for every build.
 For **Android**, you needed to select a build target (a target with **build** prefix).

 This is all in the past now.
 When you add your project, we enable all of the tests by default.
-You can disable or enable them as you go, if the need be.
+You can disable or enable them as you go, if need be.
 For **iOS** you can now also **test a single target** if your scheme contains multiple targets.

 <a data-lightbox="testing" href="{{ site_url }}/assets/testing_view.png">
     <img class="post-img" src="{{ site_url }}/assets/testing_view.png"/>